-8 Minimum Academic Entry Criteria for Entry to Year 12 (Sixth Form)
+10 Minimum Academic Entry Criteria for Entry to Year 12 (Sixth Form)

-- 8.1 The Academy's sixth form is part of Harris Sixth Form, a consortium of sixth forms at several different Harris secondary academies.
-Further information can be found on the Harris Sixth Form website www.harrissixthform.org.uk - 8.2 All current Year 11 pupils wishing to transfer to Year 12, and all external candidates applying for admission to Year 12, must meet the minimum academic entry criteria set out in the table below:
+- 10.1 The Academy's sixth form is part of Harris Sixth Form, a consortium of sixth forms at several different Harris secondary academies.
+Further information can be found on the Harris Sixth Form here. - 10.2 All current Year 11 pupils at the Academy wishing to transfer to Year 12, and all external candidates applying for admission to Year 12, must meet the minimum academic entry criteria set out in the table below:

 Course Minimum Academic Entry Criteria 3 A Levels A minimum of seven grade 5s in full course GCSE subjects.
 No vocational subjects allowed.
 Must obtain at least a grade 6 at GCSE in a relevant subject for the subjects being considered for A Level.
 4 A Levels Must have a minimum average grade 8 from best 8 GCSE results.
-3 A Level/vocational Level 3 combination Vocational Level 3 subjects Minimum of three grade 5s and two grade 4s at GCSE or a merit or above in a relevant equivalent qualification (such as BTEC or CNAT Level 2).
+3 A Level/vocational Level 3 combination Minimum of three grade 5s and two grade 4s at GCSE or a merit or above in a relevant equivalent qualification (such as BTEC or CNAT Level 2).
 Students must choose two vocational subjects and one A level.
 A level student must have the minimum subject specific requirements.
-A minimum of five grade 4s at GCSE or equivalent, with at least a Merit or grade 4 in a relevant equivalent qualification (such as BTEC or CNAT Level 2).
+Vocational Level 3 subjects A minimum of five grade 4s at GCSE or equivalent, with at least a Merit or grade 4 in a relevant equivalent qualification (such as BTEC or CNAT Level 2).
 General information Resit English GCSE Students who have not achieved a grade 4 or above in either English Language or Literature will be required to resit English Language GCSE.
 Resit Maths GCSE Students who have not achieved a grade 4 or above will be required to resit their Maths GCSE.

-- 8.3 Average Point Score means the average point score derived from adding together the best eight grades of the pupil/candidate's GCSE examination results and dividing the total by eight.
-The pupil must have taken at least eight GCSE examinations to meet the minimum academic entry criteria.
-Vocational courses equivalent to more than one GCSE will count as a maximum of one grade. - 8.4 'Subject Specific Requirements' means the additional entry requirements for specific subjects/courses, as set out in the Minimum Academic Entry Criteria Subject Specific Requirements document and the Sixth Form Prospectus, which are published alongside this policy on the Academy's website. - 8.5 The Minimum Academic Entry Criteria is the same for Year 11 pupils and external candidates.
+- 10.3 'Subject Specific Requirements' means the additional entry requirements for specific subjects/courses, as set out in the Minimum Academic Entry Criteria Subject Specific Requirements document, which is published alongside this policy on the Academy's website. - 10.4 The Minimum Academic Entry Criteria is the same for Year 11 pupils and external candidates.
 Once met, Year 11 students will transfer to Year 12.
 All external candidates meeting the minimum threshold will be on an equal footing for places, with the oversubscription criteria being applied where there are more eligible applications than places available.
-Those achieving higher grades will not have higher priority. - 8.6 A pre-application meeting may take place between members of the sixth form staff and Year 11 pupils/external candidates to discuss course options and entry requirements.
-Parents/candidates should note that this meeting is not an interview, and its outcome will play no part in the transfer/application process. - 8.7 Parents/candidates should note that the Academy cannot make exceptions to the determined Minimum Academic Entry Criteria, except where it is necessary for the Academy to adjust this criteria in order to comply with its duties under the Equality Act 2010.
+Those achieving higher grades will not have higher priority. - 10.5 A pre-application meeting may take place between members of the sixth form staff and Year 11 pupils/external candidates to discuss course options and entry requirements.
+Parents/candidates should note that this meeting is not an interview, and its outcome will play no part in the transfer/application process. - 10.6 Parents/candidates should note that the Academy cannot make exceptions to the determined Minimum Academic Entry Criteria, except where it is necessary for the Academy to adjust this criteria in order to comply with its duties under the Equality Act 2010.
 Exceptions cannot be made in other circumstances, and parents/candidates should refrain from asking.

-9 Oversubscription Criteria for Year 12 (Sixth Form)
+11 Oversubscription Criteria for Year 12 (Sixth Form)

-9.1 Where there are more applications than places available, the order in which places will be allocated will be as follows allowing for subject availability to accommodate the options detailed by the applicant:
+11.1 Where there are more applications than places available, the order in which places will be allocated will be as follows allowing for subject availability to accommodate the options detailed by the applicant:

-Looked after and previously looked after candidates
+11.2.1 Looked after and previously looked after candidates